Healdsburg offers walks on country roads, top restaurants, and tastings at intimate wineries.

 Local fall produce in Sonoma County includes persimmons, parsnips, and Brussels sprouts, which can be found on seasonal menus at farm-to-table restaurants throughout Healdsburg.
 Rustic-chic Barndiva’s modern country cuisine can be enjoyed Wednesday through Sunday for brunch, lunch, and dinner, while stylish Valette makes its own charcuterie, pasta, jam, and more, which are highlighted in the five-course tasting menus.
 Or try to book a table at the highly lauded SingleThread—topped with a rooftop garden and serviced by its own extensive farm—which offers an 11-course tasting menu.

-Across the street from SHED is West Plaza Park and its huge parking lot, where every Saturday morning (8:30 a.m.–12 p.m.) through November, you’ll find the Healdsburg Farmers Market.
+Every Saturday morning (8:30 a.m.–12 p.m.) through November, you’ll find the Healdsburg Farmers Market in West Plaza Park's huge parking lot.
 Sip a Fruit-Moto smoothie as you wander the 40-plus-stall market, sampling Volo Chocolates, Valley Ford cheeses, and chickpea-flour snacks from Sonoma Smart.

 When you just need something sweet, stop into Moustache Baked Goods for cupcakes using autumnal ingredients like fig jam and maple bacon, or to its partner, Noble Folk, for fresh-baked pies like caramel-peanut, with or without house-made ice cream.
 Both spots serve San Francisco’s small-batch Coffee Manufactory, but for a locally roasted brew, don’t miss the rich blends and espressos at Flying Goat Coffee.